 What you’ll get:

-You’ll gain a new way of looking at the world and a new framework that gives you more options for thinking, creating, innovating, solving problems, boosting sustainability, and living.
+1. New perspective, new framework, mental stimulation and a quicker onramp: You’ll gain a new way of looking at the world and a new framework that gives you more options for thinking, creating, innovating, solving problems, boosting sustainability, and living.
 Plus there’s the mental stimulation, and a quicker onramp to learning about proximity thinking than learning it on your own.

 2. New ideas and the satisfaction of helping others: We’ll develop ideas during the session for some situations you and others may face.
 You may benefit and possibly help others too.